Skip to content

 The mime type as defined by the type parameter on the File.

-The size as defined by the size parameter on the File.
+The size in bytes as defined by the size parameter on the File.

 parentid string optional